Charlotte School of Law FAQs

 If I continued as a student at CSL after the DOE revoked CSL’s ability to participate in loan programs, can I still receive a loan discharge?

 If you continued as a student, you may be able to receive a loan discharge.
 However, the student borrower must be a victim of CSL’s misconduct.
 (For more information about who is eligible for borrower's defense fund visit Who Qualifies for Borrower Defense to Repayment Loan Forgiveness).

 We recommend you ask that any terms for forgiveness be put in writing.

 There are two types of discharges: a Closed School Discharge and a Borrower Defense Discharge.

-When a Closed School Discharge is filed the borrower may lose some of their academic credits and is subject to loan reinstatement if they resume work toward the same degree at a different school.
+When a Closed School Discharge is granted, it is conceivable that the borrower may lose some of his or her academic credits and may be subject to loan reinstatement, if upon resumption of work toward the same degree is at a different school.
 This discharge may be granted when the institution has closed and the student was unable to complete the degree.
-The student must have left the school within 120 days before the school's closure.
-Students who left CSL after mid-April are eligible for the Closed School Discharge.
+The student must have left CSL on or after December 31, 2016.

 When a Borrower Defense Discharge is filed, the borrower will not lose any academic credits.
 If this discharge is granted, it will only apply to loans incurred at the institution that broke the law.
 Should you choose to pursue your education at another institution, that institution will decide which of your credits to accept.